Hybrid vs Gas Ownership: 7 Honest Truths

 | Resale demand | Often strong | Varies widely by segment |

-Here is the practical rule: the more city driving and annual mileage you rack up, the stronger the hybrid case gets.
+The practical rule: the more city driving and annual mileage you rack up, the stronger the hybrid case gets.

 Maintenance and repair in hybrid vs gas ownership